vuonghy2442/lonelybot/lean-model/README.md

 5. The Rust bridge: `toEngine`, encode injectivity, cross-validation against the shipped solver's verdicts.

-The old `lean-verify` branch remains a source of theorem statements and cross-validation harnesses.
+(The old `lean-verify` branch was deleted 2026-09-13 — unbuildable after the model rework; its durable refutation witnesses live in `witnesses/`, and FARM.md's REFUTED section archives the statements.)